Gatiens/butter-desktop/blog1.md

 ### Next steps tried

 1. sudo ./make_butter.sh
--sudo again not listed as required.
+sudo again not listed as required.

 again i was given errors, by npm "sh: 1: node: not found"